ShenCiao/Ciallo/README.md

 The figure above shows the monkey suzanne rendered with the pencil brush.
 It has 15 strokes and 516 vertices.

-I rendered the monkey 100 times on a 1684x1191 framebuffer (A4 paper in 144 dpi) on NVIDIA GeForce RTX 3060 Laptop GPU.
-It takes 0.67ms in total.

 ### Curve binding

-Polylines are hard to edit.
-So Ciallo allows users to "bind" a polyline upon a bezier curve.
-Inspired by Blender Grease Pencil's curve editing system and _StrokeStrip: Joint Parameterization and Fitting of Stroke Clusters_
+Polylines are hard to deform, so Ciallo allows users to "bind" a polyline upon a bezier curve.
+User can deform a polyline as if it was a bezier curve.

+This feature is inspired by Blender Grease Pencil's curve editing system and the research _StrokeStrip: Joint Parameterization and Fitting of Stroke Clusters_

 ![binding](./articles/binding_demo.gif)